 A standard consultation with The Paw Man will last 3-4 hours and is very intensive.
-Grant will initially gather the relevant data about your dog’s situation by asking many questions about the way you interact with your dog and how it behaves in particular circumstances.
+The behaviour specialist will initially gather the relevant data about your dog’s situation by asking many questions about the way you interact with your dog and how it behaves in particular circumstances.

-There will also be an observational analysis as Grant watches how you and your dog interact during the consult.
-Then comes the educations session where Grant will uncover any misinformation that you may be working under, and then correct those errors.
+There will also be an observational analysis as the behaviour specialist watches how you and your dog interact during the consult.
+Then comes the educations session where the behaviour specialist will uncover any misinformation that you may be working under, and then correct those errors.
 Then you will be given a basic grounding in dog behaviour and psychology to enable you to understand why your dog does what it does.

 Once you understand why your dog does what it does, then changing that unwanted behaviour becomes a relatively simple matter.
-Grant will then explain how we are going to apply this knowledge to your dog and will initially demonstrate this for you and then assist you to action the change yourself.
+The behaviour specialist will then explain how we are going to apply this knowledge to your dog and will initially demonstrate this for you and then assist you to action the change yourself.

 This tends to be a very empowering event as problem behaviours that you felt helpless to address previously, quickly extinguish when you start communicating to the dog in a way that it clearly understands.